 Junk mail—or unsolicited advertising material (UAM) is any advertising material that is not addressed by name to an owner or occupier of the premises.
 Junk mail delivered to premises or placed on vehicles is not classed as littering although it comes with its own management obligations for distribution and forms of compliance action.

 Illegal dumping—Illegal dumping is the unlawful deposit of any type of domestic, commercial or industrial waste that is 200 litres or more in volume (about the volume of an average wheelie bin).

 1Macgregor Tan Research prepared for Keep Australia Beautiful (July 2013) National Litter Index 2012/13.

-The department’s online littering and illegal dumping reporting system allows members of the public to report instances of littering and illegal dumping using their compatible smart phone or mobile device.
+How to report it—The department’s online littering and illegal dumping reporting system allows members of the public to report instances of littering and illegal dumping using a desktop computer, smart phone or tablet.

 * Requires Adobe Reader